Levels of AGI for Operationalizing Progress on the Path to AGI: Levels of AGI

 \section{Levels of AGI}

-In accordance with Principle 2 ("Focus on Generality and Performance") and Principle 6 ("Focus on the Path to AGI, not a Single Endpoint"), in Table \ref{tab:table1} we introduce a matrixed leveling system that focuses on \textit{performance} and \textit{generality} as the two dimensions that are core to AGI: \begin{itemize} \item \textbf{Performance} refers to the \textit{depth} of an AI system’s capabilities, i.e., how it compares to human-level performance for a given task.
-Note that for all performance levels above “Emerging,” percentiles are in reference to a sample of adults who possess the relevant skill (e.g., “Competent” or higher performance on a task such as English writing ability would only be measured against the set of adults who are literate and fluent in English). \item \textbf{Generality} refers to the \textit{breadth} of an AI system’s capabilities, i.e., the range of tasks for which an AI system reaches a target performance threshold. \end{itemize}
+In accordance with Principle 2 (``Focus on Generality and Performance") and Principle 6 (``Focus on the Path to AGI, not a Single Endpoint"), in Table \ref{tab:table1} we introduce a matrixed leveling system that focuses on \textit{performance} and \textit{generality} as the two dimensions that are core to AGI:

+\textbf{Performance} refers to the \textit{depth} of an AI system’s capabilities, i.e., how it compares to human-level performance for a given task.
+Note that for all performance levels above “Emerging,” percentiles are in reference to a sample of adults who possess the relevant skill (e.g., “Competent” or higher performance on a task such as English writing ability would only be measured against the set of adults who are literate and fluent in English).

+\textbf{Generality} refers to the \textit{breadth} of an AI system’s capabilities, i.e., the range of tasks for which an AI system reaches a target performance threshold.